Caregiver Support

 Vanessa's Response

 Caregiver mentorship is a supportive relationship where an experienced caregiver guides and supports someone newer to the caregiving role.
 A mentor provides emotional support, practical strategies, and real-world wisdom that can only come from lived experience.
-This relationship is crucial because caregiving can be isolating—85% of caregivers care for family members, often without formal training.
+This relationship is crucial because caregiving can be isolating.
+In fact, 85% of caregivers care for family members.
+And usually, they do so without formal training.
 A mentor helps you navigate challenges, avoid common pitfalls, and maintain your own well-being while providing excellent care.
 Research shows that caregivers with strong support systems experience lower rates of depression and burnout, and provide higher quality care to their loved ones.

 Vanessa's Advice